lml/fine_print/README.md

 # FinePrint

-FinePrint is a Rails gem (engine) that makes managing web site agreements (terms, privacy policy, etc) simple and easy.
+FinePrint is a Rails engine in gem form that makes managing web site agreements (terms of use, privacy policy, etc) simple and easy.

 As the meaning of 'agreement' can be somewhat ambiguous (meaning either the thing someone agrees to or the record of the agreement between that thing and the user), we call a set of terms a 'contract' and a user's agreement to that contract a 'signature'.